 Warranty service must be done by an authorized dealer.
-We strongly recommend that you take your vehicle to your authorized selling dealer.
-They know you and your vehicle best, and are most concerned that you get prompt and high quality service.
-The manufacturer's authorized dealers have the facilities, factory-trained technicians, special tools, and the latest information to ensure your vehicle is fixed correctly and in a timely manner.
+We strongly recommend that you take the vehicle to an authorized dealer.
+They know you and the vehicle best, and are most concerned that you get prompt and high quality service.
+The manufacturer's authorized dealers have the facilities, factory-trained technicians, special tools, and the latest information to ensure the vehicle is fixed correctly and in a timely manner.